 This last occasion for recognizing the surrounding beauty is contrasted with the first time we see Locke having car trouble.
-This is early in the film, when Locke is still Locke, a reporter trying to gather information on guerrilla fighters in Saharan Africa fighting a secret war against an unspecified government.
+This is early in the film, when Locke is still Locke, a reporter trying to gather information on guerrilla fighters in Saharan Africa fighting against an unspecified government.
 Exhausted, hot and frustrated at his failed attempts to make contact with the guerrillas, he starts back to the hotel only to get his Land Rover stuck in a sand dune.
 He is unable to see how his surroundings are anything but a hindrance or an obstacle to be overcome.

 Ironically perhaps, Robertson, who we find out after his death to be an arms trafficker and supplier to the guerrilla forces, has no trouble losing himself in the open spaces, the quietude and the barrenness.
 He is rootless and free.
 It is perhaps only his conviction that can point to something about Robertson, the man, himself.
 He believes in the guerrillas' cause, though he only reveals to Locke that he is, vaguely, a businessman.
 Locke envies Robertson's freedom, and when the opportunity presents itself to trade places with him, like trading in a car — after Locke is tired and fed up, after this rootless acquaintance with "no family, no friends" unexpectedly and suddenly dies (and who happens to look very much like Locke) — Locke does so.
 Locke sees identity as a constant, and as such sees the only escape from his endless pattern of expected behavior to be to dump his identity onto the recently deceased Robertson and take up Robertson's as his own.
 What Locke doesn't realize is that no matter how perfect the circumstances for this bizarre trade-up might seem, a total escape is more complicated, like a vacation is not an escape from reality, just a break from the normal run of things.
 And of course this is complicated in the extreme by Robertson's gunrunning activities, which become partially known to Locke later.
-Interestingly, after a surprise encounter and transaction with his weapons buyers, Locke changes his travel plans to correspond to Robertson's itinerary, with the intention of keeping the next scheduled appointment.
+Interestingly, after a surprise encounter and transaction with his weapons buyers in Munich, Locke changes his travel plans to correspond to Robertson's itinerary, with the intention of keeping the next scheduled appointment in Barcelona.

 There are allusions to tourism and traveling everywhere in the film.
 Airports, flight schedules, itineraries, rental car offices, hotels, tourist destinations and language barriers are all prominent and shape the story that unfolds.
 Random cars are followed by the camera's eye as they traverse the frame, one in one direction, another in the opposite direction, and so on.
 A sign (in Spanish) that says, "Thanks for your visit."
 All the while, Locke wanders carelessly into places, hides in places to avoid discovery or goes to places according to Robertson's itinerary.
 But the places Locke finds himself are places one would visit as a tourist — grand hotels, picturesque landscapes, landmark buildings.
 The phrase "getting away" comes to mind — a phrase used both for escaping capture and taking a vacation.